A generic diffusion-based approach for 3D human pose prediction in the wild: APPENDIX

 \section{APPENDIX}

 Here, we extend our comparisons in \Cref{sec:det}:

-\begin{enumerate} \item We have compared ours with the models that reported ADE in \Cref{tab:h36_det2}.
-Note that we changed our setting accordingly to predict 25 frames given 10 observation frames on Human3.6M dataset down-sampled to 25 fps with the subset of 22 joints (Setting-D).
-We followed the settings of~\cite{zhong2022stgagcn}, in which the models are evaluated on all actions except walking together.
-Ours outperforms those GCN-based models. \item Another experiment was conducted to compare with others that reported their performances on Human3.6M Setting-E in \Cref{tab:h36_det3}.
-Note that in this setting, 25 frames are predicted given 10 observation frames down-sampled to 25 fps with the subset of 17 joints.
-Again, ours outperforms them, especially in longer horizons. \item In \Cref{tab:h36_det}, we compared the performance of different models on Human3.6M \cite{h36m} Setting-B. The detailed results on all categories are reported in \Cref{tab:h36_det_details}.
-We observe that in almost all categories ours beat previous models. \end{enumerate}
+\begin{enumerate} \item We compared our model's performance with the models that reported ADE in Table \ref{tab:h36_det2}.
+Our setting was changed to predict 25 frames given 10 observation frames on the Human3.6M dataset down-sampled to 25 fps with the subset of 22 joints (Setting-D), following the settings of~\cite{zhong2022stgagcn}.
+The evaluation of the models was conducted on all actions except walking together.
+Our model outperforms those GCN-based models.

+\item We conducted another experiment to compare our model's performance with others that reported their results on Human3.6M Setting-E, as shown in Table \ref{tab:h36_det3}.
+In this setting, 25 frames are predicted given 10 observation frames down-sampled to 25 fps with the subset of 17 joints.
+Our model outperformed others, particularly in longer horizons.

+\item In \Cref{tab:h36_det}, we compared the performance of different models on Human3.6M \cite{h36m} Setting-B. The detailed results on all categories are reported in \Cref{tab:h36_det_details}.
+We observe that in almost all categories, ours beats previous models.